 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Taiwan?
+What Is the Climate Like in Taiwan?

 Taiwan’s climate varies between subtropical and tropical.
 But, the whole country is likely to have high temperatures and a humid climate for much of the year.
 Summers can be excessively hot and humid, with heavy rainfall and even typhoons.
 November to April has milder weather and milder temperatures.
 This is the most popular time for tourism.